dthompasionas/Shopping-site/README.md

 The following command is needed to run test: npm start

 # Usage
-In order to use this app, test pay now with number 4242 for full card number, cvc and date
+In order to use this app, npm start. pay now button is non functioning at the moment

 # Contribute
 send pull request to be reviewed